The computer age promised great transformations but so far it’s done little to transform healthcare.

 An iPhone is made for a mass-market, where anybody can pick it up and learn quickly how to use it.
 Why does healthcare software not use principles of consumer design?

 Think about the engineers at Apple or Boeing.
 They believe they have the solution for what customers want, so they go ahead and build something.
 But then they spend thousands of hours watching how potential consumers interact with their products.
 Then they tweak it to make it better.
 There is a remarkable amount of humility in that process.
-“You bought a software application, and you should be able to use it out of the box.
-But that’s not how it works.”

 That has been lacking among those who design healthcare software.
 When doctors use the software, they realize that the engineers who have designed the software really do not know what doctors do.